 3 | Application Lifecycle Management | V11.0 to v11.5x |

-The diagram below depicts a high-level view of the architecture.
+Below is a high-level overview of the architecture.

 #1) HP ALM Client

 The HP ALM Client is the browser used to access the tool.
-It uses Java Enterprise Edition (J2EE) technology and connects to the Oracle or MS SQL server at the backend.
-When a user accesses ALM through its URL, the HP ALM client components are downloaded to the user’s local machine to facilitate interaction with the HP ALM Server.
-A load balancer is also used to handle multiple user requests simultaneously.
+Leveraging the Java Enterprise Edition (J2EE) technology, it connects to the Oracle or MS SQL server at the backend.
+As a user connects to ALM via its URL, HP ALM client components are downloaded onto the user’s local machine to facilitate interaction with the HP ALM Server.
+A load balancer is also employed to handle multiple user requests concurrently.

 #2) Application Server

-The Application Server is the ALM Server with which the user interacts.
-It uses Java Database Connectivity (JDBC) to handle user requests.
+The Application Server, the ALM Server, lets the user connect.
+It employs Java Database Connectivity (JDBC) to handle user requests.

 #3) Database Server